learn-co-curriculum/dsc-building-a-cnn-from-scratch/README.md

 ## Introduction

-Now that you have background knowledge regarding how CNNs work and how to build them using Keras, its time to practice those skills a little more independently in order to build a CNN on your own to solve a image recognition problem.
+Now that you have background knowledge regarding how Convolution Neural Networks (CNNs) work and how to build them using Keras, its time to practice those skills a little more independently in order to build a CNN (or ConvNet) on your own to solve a image recognition problem.
 In this lab, you'll practice building an image classifier from start to finish using a CNN.

 ## Objectives